fps/horst/README.md

 # Examples

 You can find examples of using lv2-horst in the examples directory.
-But just to get a flavor here are two examples:
+But just to get a flavor here are two examples (the second one is much shorter for the same functionality):

 ## `lv2_horst`